slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Immutability of attestations

-Attestations should be immutable.
+Attestations MUST be immutable.
 Once a build attestation is published as it corresponds to a given artifact, that attestation is immutable and cannot be overwritten later with a different attestation that refers to the same artifact.
-Instead, a new release (and new artifacts) should be created.
+Instead, a new release (and new artifacts) MUST be created.

 ## Format of the attestation